pong-tamu/academic-kickstart/content/home/people.md

 # People widget.
 widget = "people"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 68  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 1  # Order that this section will appear.

-title = "People"
+title = "Meet the team"
 subtitle = ""

 # List user groups to display.